 AYCH will build a model of social innovation for young people supporting social entrepreneurship, employment and education in the creative and cultural industries, across the Atlantic Area.
 Connecting people, ideas, skills, technologies and enterprises across a network of hubs the project will unloc

 The Atlantic Area (continental shelf and islands) is particularly rich in marine resources and despite the richness of these resources, both in quantity and biodiversity.
 Commercial exploitation is predominantly focused on fishing for food and directing by-products for feed.
 However, their relevance

-As pillar of MARPOL, the EU Port Reception Facility (PRF) directive obliges ports providing adequate PRF, ships delivering waste in the port and recommends a cost recovery system (CRS) as an incentives.
-IMO has also developed a PRF database, a user service.
-The IMO Ballast Water Management Conventio
+The EU Port Reception Facility directive obliges ports providing adequate port reception facilities, ships delivering waste in the port and recommends a cost recovery system as an incentive.
+The International Maritime Organization (IMO) has also developed a Port Reception Facility database, a user s

 The nautical industry offers a significant potential for job creation and is a vector for economic development and wealth for the Atlantic Area territories.
 The marine leisure industry is worth EUR 8.9Bn and employs 85,000 people across the Atlantic Area.

 In northern Europe, squid, octopus and cuttlefish fishery catches and products are underutilized, while in the south their added value is more important.
 Cephalopod stocks are not subject to quota management at EU level and opportunities exist to further develop fisheries and markets.